Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: UNIFIED FRAMEWORK FOR FRONT PROPAGATION IN MECHANICALLY AND NUTRIENT-REGULATED SYSTEMS

-where $\sigma$ is a switch parameter selecting the physical mechanism: $\sigma=0$ recovers our mechanical model $(q=p)$, while $\sigma=1$ corresponds to the nutrient-driven case $(q=\alpha m)$.
-Here $\phi$ is a harmonic contribution which arises from the coupling between pressure and nutrient fields, and it is fixed by system's geometry and continuity boundary conditions (see Supplementary Material).

-This establishes a unified description of front propagation across mechanically and nutrient-regulated systems.
-In particular, in the regime of stable or weakly perturbed fronts, the term proportional to $\sigma$ does not affect the front dynamics, and both descriptions become dynamically indistinguishable: the propagation speed, screening length $\chi$ and spatial structure of the velocity field are governed by the same operators.
-This implies that our mechanical model provides a minimal framework to investigate steady-state front phenomena, such as neutral competition and gene surfing, without explicitly introducing a nutrient field.
+Here, $\phi$ arises from expressing the nutrient-driven pressure $\tilde{p}_1$ field in terms of $n$, satisfying $\nabla^2 \tilde{p}_1=-\alpha \nabla^2 n$ for quasi-stationary evolution \cite{Giverso2016}.
+It corresponds to the solution $\nabla^2 \phi=0$ fixed by the boundary condition $\tilde{p}_1(y_I)=0$.
+As illustrated in Fig.~\ref{fig:fig5}, our mechanical model pressure is recovered for $\tilde{p}_0=q_0=p$, while in nutrient formulation $\phi$ enforces the pressure $\tilde{p}_1$ to vanish at interface.
+When $\phi$ is spatially uniform, as in this channel configuration, it does not contribute to pressure gradient, so mechanical and nutrient-driven models reduce to the same linear operator governing front propagation, becoming strictly linearly equivalent.
+As a consequence, in the regime of stable or weakly perturbed fronts, both descriptions become dynamically indistinguishable, since the propagation speed, screening length $\chi$, and spatial structure of the velocity field are fully determined by the same linear theory.
+This provides a unified description of front propagation in mechanically and nutrient-regulated systems.
+In this sense, the mechanical model offers a minimal realization of the same effective theory, allowing to study statistical dynamics of steady-state front phenomena such as transport properties and gene surfing without explicitly introducing a nutrient field.

 Differences arise beyond the leading-order dynamics.
-When curvature and higher-order perturbations are included, the term proportional to $\sigma$ contributes explicitly to the dispersion relation.
-As we did before, linearizing around a steady interface, the general dispersion relation:
+When curvature and higher-order perturbations are included, the $\eta$-coupled term contributes explicitly to the dispersion relation.
+As we did before, linearizing around a steady interface (see Supp for details), the general dispersion relation reads

-showing that this additional coupling alters how interface perturbations feed back into the front dynamics.
-Notice that choosing $\sigma=0$ recovers Eq. \eqref{eq:DispersionRelation}.

-As a result, the two models exhibit distinct stability properties.
-For $D>1$ $(\beta<1)$, both display similar instability spectra, with a dominant wavelength set by $\chi$.
-By contrast, for $D<1$, our mechanical model becomes unstable at arbitrarily small scales, with the maximum shifting to $\lambda \to 0$ and hitting the particle size scale $\sim a$, whereas the nutrient model retains a finite most unstable wavelength due to the $\sigma$-dependent term.

-These differences lead to distinct morphologies.
-Nutrient-based models develop bubble-like protrusions associated with effective negative pressures, while in the mechanical model such collapse is not observed within the explored parameter range due to sustained particle growth.